-Through equine therapy activities, teens gain confidence, build trust, and form healthier boundaries.
+Through horse-based activities, teens gain confidence, build trust, and form healthier boundaries.
 Moreover, learning how to work with and take care of a horse, with the guidance of an equine therapist, helps clients practice empathy and develop authentic connections.

-Today’s Equine Assisted Therapy programs evolved from thousands of years of therapeutic methods involving horses.
+Today’s Equine-Assisted Therapy programs evolved from thousands of years of therapeutic methods involving horses.
 The earliest recorded mention of equine therapy is in the writings of Hippocrates, a Greek physician born in 460 BCE.
-He wrote about “hippotherapy,” derived from “hippos,” the Greek word for horse.
-Today, hippotherapy refers to methods of occupational therapy, physical therapy, and speech therapy using horses.
+He wrote about hippotherapy, derived from “hippos,” the Greek word for horse.

-Equine therapy for mental health has a long history as well.
 In the 19th century, German physicians advised horseback riding to reduce attacks of hypochondria and hysteria.
-Subsequently, Europeans continued to promote and standardize therapeutic riding methods.
-These approaches were designed to reduce physical ailments and promote psychological wellness.
-Since the 1990s, inpatient rehabs and mental health programs have instituted horse programs for youth as an active part of the therapeutic process.
+Subsequently, Europeans continued to promote and standardize therapeutic riding methods to reduce physical ailments and promote psychological wellness.
+Since the 1990s, inpatient rehabs and mental health programs have instituted horse programs for youth as a part of the therapeutic process.

 Furthermore, equine therapy reduces anxiety and depression through physiological changes.
 Studies show that animal-assisted therapy reduces cortisol, the stress hormone.
 In addition, spending time with animals lowers blood pressure.
 And it increases the release of oxytocin, a natural chemical that promotes feelings of positivity and connection.

-Equine Assisted Therapy supports teens on multiple levels.
-Studies show that equine therapy offers the following benefits.
+Equine-Assisted Therapy supports teens on multiple levels.
+Studies show that equine therapy benefits include the following:

-In equine therapy, teens learn to master the new skills of working with horses.
+In therapy, teens learn to master the skills of working with horses.
 As a result, they have more confidence in their ability to take on new projects.
-In addition, their self-esteem grows.
-Moreover, their motivation for taking on other recovery-related challenges also increases.
+Moreover, their motivation for taking on other recovery-related challenges increases.

-Equine Assisted Therapy teaches adolescents the importance of nonverbal communication.
-Moreover, the horse’s reaction to their mood helps them see how their emotions and nonverbal cues affect those around them.
-Furthermore, they learn to communicate their needs clearly and to be assertive when necessary.
+Equine-Assisted Therapy teaches adolescents the importance of nonverbal communication.
+The horse’s reaction to their mood helps them see how their emotions and nonverbal cues affect those around them.

-Because horses react immediately to their behavior, teens learn to control and modulate their actions.
-As a result, they develop emotional self-awareness and better control over their behavior.
-And they learn cooperation skills.
+Because horses respond immediately to their actions, teens learn to control and modulate their behavior.
+Hence, they develop self-awareness and self-control.

 For teens who have experienced trauma, abuse, or abandonment, learning to trust the horse helps heal these wounds.